14 Days in Germany and Austria Without a Car Itinerary 2023

 Why not go?
 Both Germany and Austria are full of culture, jaw-dropping natural and architectural scenery, and culinary delights that make indoor and outdoor activity options endless.
 Plus, they are very doable on a budget and as a solo traveler.

-I have traveled to these locations myself as a solo female traveler over 40 and had a wonderful time.
+I have traveled to these Germany Austria locations myself as a solo female traveler and enjoyed all of them.
 I’m sure you will, too.

 The capital of Austria, Vienna rests on the Danube River, which runs for 1770 miles and through 10 countries.
-Vienna is famous for many things such as its opera and the Vienna Opera House, stunning baroque architecture, music, and tasty schnitzel, strudel and coffee, just to name a few.
-It’s a very safe city surrounded by vineyards.
-When you go you’ll understand why it’s ranked the top city in the world to live multiple years in a row.
+Vienna is famous for many things such as its opera and the Wiener Staatsoper (Vienna Opera House), stunning baroque architecture, music, and tasty schnitzel, strudel and coffee, just to name a few.

 Arriving in Vienna

-If you are flying into Vienna, you’ll more than likely arrive at the Flughafen Wien (Vienna International Airport), southeast oft he city center.
-If you don’t have a hotel shuttle available, there are other options to get you from the airport tot he Vienna city center: you can catch the 16-minute, non-stop City Airport Train (CAT), a 40-minute bus that leaves every hour, or Terravision‘s inexpensive shuttle.
+If you are flying into Vienna, you’ll more than likely arrive at the Flughafen Wien (Vienna International Airport), southeast of the city center.
+If your Vienna city center accommodation does not offer airport shuttle service, the quickest and inexpensive way to get from the Vienna airport to Vienna city center is the 16-minute, non-stop City Airport Train (CAT).

 The Vienna city center is full of attractions and very walkable.
 I encourage you to take the Vienna public transportation to enhance your stay for attractions out of the city center.
 It is extensive and efficient, not to mention inexpensive.